75 Creative Ways to Save Money on a Tight Budget

 There are many studies that show you spend less money when you use cash, not cards.
-So, having a cash only challenge can help you save more of what you have.
-For this challenge, you can leave your automatic bills as they are, but take out cash for clothing, groceries, eating out, entertainment, and more and try to see if the cash envelopes encourage you to save more money.
+So, having a cash-only challenge can help you save more of what you have.
+For this challenge, you can leave your automatic bills as they are, but take out cash for clothing, groceries, eating out, entertainment, and more to see if the cash envelopes encourage you to save more money.

 The Emotional Aspect of Saving Money

-Your why is important because it helps you make everyday decisions like whether or not to buy a raffle ticket at the fair or whether or not to buy a cup of coffee.
+Your why is important because it helps you make everyday decisions like whether or not to buy a raffle ticket at the fair or a cup of coffee.
 When you have a reason for saving that’s bigger and more profound than daily wants, you’ll be more adept at making the right financial choices for you.

 If you want to dig deep and really understand your relationship with saving money, look back to your childhood.
 Some people grew up in families where they saved consistently but did so at the expense of enjoying everyday life.
 Other people grew up in families who didn’t save at all and struggled living paycheck to paycheck.